Did You Know?

 - Possession forbidden for offenders and/or mentally challenged: New Hampshire, New Jersey

-While stilettos may seem to be cool, there is a great deal of history behind them, as you have just seen.
+There is a great deal of history behind Stiletto.
 If you own one, it's vital to take good care of your knife to ensure that it stays in good condition.
 Always keep the blade free from moisture to avoid rusting, and the pivot-points clean.
 In case the blade gets wet, wipe and dry it, and apply some olive oil to ensure smooth operation.